Combining Changes and Conflict Resolution

 For the conflict, you can inspect the changes and decide which version to apply.
 Select the line that represents the conflict and choose Resolve using Mine or Resolve using Theirs.

-You will see the document update immediately after you click the button.
-If you are not satisfied with your choice, you can use undo to go back and try another option.
+The document updates immediately after you click the button.
+If you are not satisfied with your choice, you can use Undo to go back and try another option.

-There is a third option to deal with a conflict: Mark as Resolved.
+Instead of using Resolve using Mine or Resolve using Theirs, you can also resolve a conflict with the Mark as Resolved option.
 This means that you do not choose either side to resolve the conflict and keep things the way they were in the original.
-Neither of the new text changes will be applied.
+Neither of the new text changes are applied.

-Once all conflicts have been resolved, click the Accept and Exit button to finalize the results.
-The document will be saved and the conflict for that document will be gone.
-The result is the document that contains changes from both sides and possibly some manual edits.
+Once all conflicts have been resolved, click Accept and Exit to finalize the results.
+The document is saved and the conflict for that document is gone.
+The result is a document that contains changes from both sides and possibly some manual edits.

 At any time, you can also choose to abort conflict resolution by clicking the Cancel button.
 The conflict will remain, and you can resolve it later.